wilsonliaows/docs/features/compress-files.md

 # Compress files

-`Compress files` action allows you to compress multiple files into one **.zip** file.
-The source files can come from any app.
-It is one of the actions under `Files by Workato` application.
+`Compress files` is one of the actions under `Files by Workato` application.
+It allows you to compress multiple files into one **.zip** file.
+The source files can come from any app (e.g. Amazon S3, Dropbox, Salesforce, etc.)

 ![Compress files](/assets/images/features/files-and-attachments/compress-files-action.png)